Compliance February 7, 2026 | 10 min read

 Swaps on decentralized exchanges like Uniswap or Jupiter, lending on Aave, liquidity pools on Curve – none of this is reported by a regulated exchange.
 Nevertheless, these transactions are tax-relevant.

 The core problem: an exchange reports the withdrawal to your wallet.
 What happens afterward – token swaps, yield farming, bridge transfers between chains – doesn't appear in the DAC8 report.
 The tax authority sees a withdrawal without visible return.
-Your own crypto documentation must close this gap.
+Your own crypto accounting must close this gap.

 DeFi Documentation Gaps – Examples: